joshuadevp/ECS189L-LightDarkGame/ProjectDocument.md

 *Drag-and-drop enemy prefabs* - Pre-implemented [prefabs of enemies](https://github.com/joshuadevp/ECS189L-LightDarkGame/blob/70bb3f8b42f150cce73ef1b6c0d348f3a92b8110/Assets/Prefabs/Enemy/Smiler.prefab#L1).
 They can easily be expanded to introduce new kinds of enemies by just tweaking their base stats like speed and attack (e.g. the smiler was originally just a faster version of melee enemy).

+## Assisting Game Logic (Primary Fire/Support/Upgrades) - Amit Bhongiri

+I decided to help Nam with the upgrades and abilities the player would have, as they would be the most intensive part of a vampire survivors like game such as this.
+While most of the upgrades are listed above in Nam's role, we also discussed support/static upgrades that are prevalent in games like this.
+Examples of this would be health/stamina/movespeed/etc.

 ## Press Kit and Trailer